General purposes

 Contents

 Matrix table with species in rows and gear groups in columns.
 For each species/gear combination, the cell must be filled with either a value of one (1) in case of positive catch or a value of zero (0) in case of absence of catch (i.e., no landing and no discard).
 Species include IOTC species, mobulid rays, common sharks, and other bycatch species.
-All gear groups (hooks and lines, pole-and-lines, longlines, purse seines, gillnets, and other gears) are included and further broken down by broad fishery category, i.e., coastal and industrial.
+All gear groups (hooks and lines, pole-and-lines, longlines, purse seines, gillnets, and other gears) are included and further broken down by broad fishery category, i.e., coastal and longline or purse seine.

 Reporting form details